-A famine is a food crisis in which the scarcity of food is so severe and widespead that it causes large-scale starvation, malnutrition and death.
+A famine is a food crisis in which the scarcity of food is so severe and widespread that it causes large-scale starvation, malnutrition and death.

 A food crisis happens when communities experience a significant shortage of food.
 It can become a famine - but before a famine is declared, a country’s situation must be assessed using a set of common international standards, using the Integrated Food Security Phase Classification.